Dynamical properties of convex cocompact actions in projective space: Expansion implies convex cocompactness

 If the constant $C > 1$ can be chosen uniformly for all faces $F$ of $\Lambda$, then we say the action is \emph{$C$-expanding at the faces of $\Lambda$} or just \emph{uniformly expanding at the faces}. \end{defn}

-\begin{remark} It is possible that a group action could be expanding on supports with respect to some choice of Riemannian metric $d_k$ on $\Gr(k,d)$, but not with respect to another.
+\begin{remark} It is conceivable that a group action could be expanding at the faces of $\Lambda$ with respect to some choice of Riemannian metric $d_k$ on $\Gr(k,d)$, but not with respect to another.

-However, if $\Gamma$ is $C$-expanding in supports with respect to $d_k$ for a uniform constant $C$, the choice of metric does not matter: since $\Gr(k,d)$ is compact, all Riemannian metrics on $\Gr(k,d)$ are bilipschitz-equivalent, and when $\Gamma$ is $C$-expanding in supports, it is also $C/L$-expanding for any $L \le 1$.
+However, if $\Gamma$ is $C$-expanding with respect to $d_k$ for a uniform constant $C$, the choice of metric does not matter: since $\Gr(k,d)$ is compact, all Riemannian metrics on $\Gr(k,d)$ are bilipschitz-equivalent, and when $\Gamma$ is $C$-expanding at the faces of $\Lambda$, one can apply expanding elements iteratively to see that $\Gamma$ is also $C'$-expanding for an arbitrary constant $C'$.

 When the set of supports of $(k-1)$-dimensional faces of $\Lambda$ is compact in $\Gr(k,d)$ for each $k$, then a $\Gamma$-action is expanding at faces with respect to some choice of metric $d_k$ if and only if it is uniformly expanding at faces with respect to that metric (and hence to every metric).
 For instance, this is the case when $\Lambda$ is compact and does not contain any nontrivial segments (so the set of faces is the same as the set of points).